Charles Wyndham Goodwyn: Royal Philatelic Collection

 In 1993, he was hired as assistant to John Marriott, the Keeper of the Royal Philatelic Collection.
 Since the constitution of this collection by King George V, it was the first time its curator was no more alone.
 In September 1995, Goodwyn replaced Marriott who retired from the post of Keeper.

 As Keeper, Goodwyn continued his predecessors' tasks: to mount the British and Commonwealth collection sent by the postal administrations and the purchases made during George VI's and Elizabeth II's reigns, and to exhibit at international stamp shows.

-He opened the Collection to postal historians or students whereas only members of the RPSL Expert Committee had regularly been allowed since the time of George V. When he sold in 2001, amongst duplicates, the collections of Egypt and of the Suez Canal to pay the 250.000 pounds for the Kirkcudbright cover, he reinforced the British Commonwealth specialization of the Royal Collection.
+He opened the Collection to postal historians or students whereas only members of the RPSL Expert Committee had regularly been allowed since the time of George V. When he sold, amongst duplicates, the collections of Egypt and of the Suez Canal in 2001 to pay the 250,000 pounds for the Kirkcudbright cover, he reinforced the British Commonwealth specialization of the Royal Collection.

-Like Marriott, he got assistants and that helped hurry the mounting of the George VI collection.
+Like Marriott, he sourced assistants, expediting the mounting of the George VI collection.
 In September 1996, Michael Sefi became adjoint to the Keeper after architect Surésh Dhargalkar was hired as an assistant in April 1996.
-Not a philatelist, the latter could however replaced Goodwyn and travelled with parts of the collection to exhibition.
+Not a philatelist, the latter travelled with parts of the collection to exhibition.

 Weaker after an Australian exhibition in 1999 and the moving of the Royal Collection from Buckingham Palace to St. James's Palace around 2000, Goodwyn retired in January 2003 and was replaced by Sefi.